-The following discussion reflects the Company's retention policy with respect to Bond & Specialty Insurance as of January 1, 2021.
-For third party liability, including but not limited to directors' and officers' liability, professional liability, employment practices liability, fidelity liability, fiduciary liability and cyber risk liability, Bond & Specialty Insurance generally limits net retentions to \$25.0 million per policy.
-For surety, where limits are often significant, Bond & Specialty Insurance generally retains up to \$122.5 million probable maximum loss (PML) per principal, after reinsurance, but may retain higher amounts based on the type of obligation, credit quality and other credit risk factors.
+The following discussion reflects the Company's retention policy with respect to Bond & Specialty Insurance as of January 1, 2023.
+For management liability coverages, including but not limited to directors' and officers' liability, professional liability, employment practices liability, fidelity liability, fiduciary liability and cyber risk liability, Bond & Specialty Insurance generally limits net retentions to \$25.0 million per policy.
+For surety, where limits are often significant, Bond & Specialty Insurance generally retains up to \$132.5 million probable maximum loss (PML) per principal, after reinsurance, but may retain higher amounts based on the type of obligation, credit quality and other credit risk factors.
 Reinsurance treaties often have aggregate limits or caps which may result in larger net per risk retentions if the aggregate limits or caps are reached.
 Bond & Specialty Insurance utilizes facultative reinsurance to provide additional limits capacity or to reduce retentions on an individual risk basis.
 Bond & Specialty Insurance may also retain amounts greater than those described herein based upon the individual characteristics of the risk.

-The following table shows the geographic distribution of Bond & Specialty Insurance's direct written premiums for the year ended December 31, 2020:
+The following table shows the geographic distribution of Bond & Specialty Insurance's direct written premiums for the year ended December 31, 2022:

 Location % of Total

 Domestic:

-California 10.8 %
+California 10.2 %

-Texas 6.8

-New York 6.4
+Texas 6.4

-Florida 4.8
+Florida 4.9

-Illinois 4.0

-Pennsylvania 3.4
+Pennsylvania 3.5

-All other domestic (1) 52.5

-Total Domestic 88.7
+Total Domestic 85.4

-International:

-United Kingdom 6.4

-Canada 3.8
+Canada 4.4

-All other international 1.1

-Total International 11.3
+Total International 14.6

-Total Bond & Specialty Insurance 100.0 %
+-

-(1) No other single state accounted for 3.0% or more of Bond & Specialty Insurance's direct written premiums in 2020.
+(1) No other single state accounted for 3.0% or more of Bond & Specialty Insurance's direct written premiums in 2022.